United States 2022 FIFA World Cup bid: Bid committee

 U.S. Soccer President Sunil Gulati was the Bid Committee Chairman.

 The American bid was being organized by USA Bid Committee, Inc.

 The executive director of the bid was David Downs, CEO of Univision sports.
 Other members include U.S. Soccer President Sunil Gulati, Major League Soccer Commissioner Don Garber, Phil Murphy, the former national finance chair for the Democratic National Committee, former U.S. Secretary of State Dr. Henry Kissinger, New York City mayor Michael Bloomberg, California Governor Arnold Schwarzenegger, Clinton adviser Douglas Band, film director Spike Lee, former boxer Oscar De La Hoya, and Washington Post.
+Former U.S. president Bill Clinton served as the honorary chairman of the bid.

 Details of the bid

-In April 2009, the U.S. identified 70 stadiums in 50 communities as possible venues for the tournament, with 58 confirming their interest.
+In April 2009, the U.S. identified 70 existing, fully built stadiums in 50 communities as possible venues for the tournament, with 58 confirming their interest.
 The list of stadiums was trimmed two months later to 38 existing venues, one scheduled for completion in 2010, and one proposed venue.
 On August 20, 2009, the list was further trimmed down to 32 stadiums in 27 cities.
 On January 12, 2010, the USA Bid Committee narrowed the 27 cities down to 18 as the official host cities for the United States' Bid for the 2018 or 2022 World Cup.

 Those 18 cities were: Atlanta, Baltimore, Boston, Dallas, Denver, Houston, Indianapolis, Kansas City, Los Angeles, Miami, Nashville, New York City, Philadelphia, Phoenix, San Diego, Seattle, Tampa and Washington, D.C.
-The 18 stadiums selected host NFL or NCAA American football games, with a capacity over 65,000 spectators.
-No soccer-specific stadium was selected, since none in the country has capacity for more than 30,000 spectators.
+The 18 stadiums selected primarily host NFL or NCAA American football games, with a capacity over 65,000 spectators, although they are also designed to host soccer.
+No soccer-specific stadium was selected, since their capacity does not exceed 30,000 spectators.